timaliev/git-secrets-encryption/README.md

 - hooks.strictencryption -- allow unencrypted commits (if encryption process is failed for some or all files).
 By default flag is unset which is equivalent to `true`.
 If you want to be able to commit unencrypted files (because encryption failed), set it to `false`.
 Warning: this may lead to unencrypted secrets in Git repositories.
 - hooks.secretsencryption-debug -- turn on verbosity for hooks during execution.
 By default flag is not present and it is equivalent to `false` (verbosity is turned off).
 You can turn it on based on repository or globally.
 - diff.sops.command -- this must be set to the the name of diff script (or absolute path to this script) that will be used in `git diff` command for encrypted files.
 This option will be configured globally to `"${HOME}/.githooks/git-diff-sops-inline.sh"` by installation script.
 Functionality is explained below in section [Git diff](#git-diff).
+- hooks.repository-locked -- status of encrypted files in working tree.
+If this flag is set to `true`, secret files are left encrypted in working tree (besides they are already encrypted in Git's index) even if they can be decrypted.
+By default flag is unset which is equivalent to `false`.
+To view or modify file's content they must be decrypted manually.
+It is convenient to use `sops exec-env` in this mode, if SOPS is used.
+See [SOPS Documentation](https://getsops.io/docs/) for more details.

 Note, that configuration flags are checked in code without `--global` option for Git, so local configuration of repository is having precedence over global.